pandeiro/boot-http/README.md

 boot serve -H myapp.server/app -R wait   # (boot (serve :handler 'myapp.server/app :reload true) (wait))
 ```

+Note: boot-http will automatically wrap responses in middlewares to
+add content type and charset (see `--charset` option) to response
+headers.

 ### Composability

 You may have noticed the `wait` task being used after all the